vivekrp/metamcp/README.md

 </div>

-**MetaMCP** is a powerful MCP proxy that lets you dynamically aggregate MCP servers into a unified MCP server, and apply middlewares.
+**MetaMCP** is a MCP proxy that lets you dynamically aggregate MCP servers into a unified MCP server, and apply middlewares.
 MetaMCP itself is a MCP server so it can be easily plugged into **ANY** MCP clients.

 ![MetaMCP Diagram](metamcp.svg)